ining7/GAL-DAWN/README.md

 ## 5.Release result

-On the test machine with i5-13600KF, FG and CG achieves average speedup of 1.857&times; and 7.632&times; over GDS, respectively.
-On the 64-thread AMD EPYC 7T83, various version of DAWN achieved speedups of 1.738&times; and 2.231&times;, over running on the 20-thread i5-13600KF.
+On the test machine with i5-13600KF, TG and SG achieves average speedup of 4.535&times; and 4.178&times; over SSSP and BFS from Gunrock (hereinafter referred to as GDS and BFS), respectively.
+On the 64-thread AMD EPYC 7T83, various version of DAWN achieved speedups of 1.845&times; and 2.357&times;, over running on the 20-thread i5-13600KF.

-On the test machine with i5-13600KF, CG need 10GB free memory to solve the Graph kmer_V1r with 214M nodes and 465M edges, which require average 92 minutes for 21.4K nodes in the graph and average 0.257 seconds for SSSP.
-For Graph wiki-Talk with 2.39M nodes and 5M egdes, DAWN can compelet work of APSP problem in 1475 secconds.
-We hope that our work can make it possible for everyone to widely use personal computers to analyze the graphs over 200M nodes, although at present we need a little patience to wait for the results.
+On the test machine with i5-13600KF, SG need more than 10GB free memory to solve the large graph [281K,214M].

-On the test machine with RTX3080TI, dawn_gpu_v1 achieves average speedup of 6.336x, 1.509X and 5.291x over FG, CG and GDS.
+On the test machine with RTX3080TI, DAWN achieves average speedup of 6.336&times;, 2.779&times; 4.534&times; and 4.173&times;, over TG, SG, GDS and BFS, respectively.

+We provide the file **check_by_networkx.py**, based on networkx, which can be used to check the results printed by DAWN.

 ## 6.New version